15 of the Best Native Wildflowers for the US and Canada

 When choosing wildflowers for a native landscape, consider adding some visual interest by including a member of the Allium genus, such as nodding onion (Allium cernuum).

-In the US, nodding onion’s native range spreads from New York to Georgia, and west to Arizona, Utah, Washington, and Oregon.
-In Canada, this species’ natural range includes British Columbia, Alberta, Ontario, and Saskatchewan.
+In the US, its native range spreads from New York to Georgia, and west to Arizona, Utah, Washington, and Oregon.
+In Canada, its natural range includes British Columbia, Alberta, Ontario, and Saskatchewan.

-Also called “nodding wild onion” and perennial in Zones 4 to 8, the leaves of this species are grass-like.
+Also called nodding wild onion and lady’s leek, A. cernuum is perennial in Zones 4 to 8, the leaves of this species are grass-like.

 Instead, inflorescences are loose clusters of dangling pink or purple flowers, and they bloom in the summer.
 Occasionally, the flowers are white.